 Achieving and maintaining a healthy lifestyle can be challenging, but is extremely important to ensure good health and an improved quality of life.
 Armed with the latest nutritional information, Berks Encore knows that older adults can make healthful choices and lifestyle changes to improve their overall health and well-being.

 Food safety is very important.
 In addition to washing your hands and keeping the work surfaces clean, it is also important to verify that your dishes are cooked properly by using an instant-read thermometer.
-Click here to download a handy guide that provides the safe minimum internal temperature for meats including turkey, beef, chicken and sausage.

 Diet-Related Chronic Diseases